Fenomen Cinematography Building: History

 In the early twentieth century, a new architectural theme - the construction of a silent cinema - was included in the planning and construction of theaters in Baku.
 Cheap cinema, which is open to everyone, soon gains the trust of the audience.
 The first building of cinematographers in Baku was built in 1909–1910 on the new boulevard according to the project of civil engineer Józef Płoszko.
 The construction of this building has caused a lot of discussion.
 After the project of the cinema was approved by the mayor, the construction of a new building began in 1909.
 However, the city authorities "stated that it is impossible to allow such a construction on the boulevard intended for walking and recreation.
 The pavilion will spoil the beauty of the boulevard and create congestion, so it should be demolished."
 The building was erected at the end of the boulevard, along with the warehouses of the Caucasus and Mercury Society, and in June 1910, the cinematographer began to operate under the name "Fenomen" and caused controversy.
 Despite the controversy over the impossibility of establishing such enterprises on the boulevard, the construction of a beautiful building as a cinematographer in the style of J. Płoszko, a talented architect in the style of the French Renaissance, created the idea that the Caucasus and Mercury society coexisted with ugly warehouses.
 The "Fenomen" was constructed when the new boulevard was not yet green.
 The boulevard, divided into flowerbeds and alleys, was not artistically interesting.
 Therefore, the architecture of the cinema looked more elegant.
 Fine-grained façades dominated the shoreline.
-With the exception of the warehouses of the "Caucasus and Mercury" Society, the building of "Fenomen” was free from the influence of the surrounding buildings and was in a more favorable position than other buildings in the city.
+Except for the warehouses of the "Caucasus and Mercury" Society, the building of "Fenomen” was free from the influence of the surrounding buildings and was in a more favorable position than other buildings in the city.